 - What prior experience do I need to use the space?

 - If you are not currently a MIT MakerWorkshop member, you must first attend a Maker Monday.
 This gives you access to the space, as well as the use of the computers and hand tools.
 To be able to use a specific machine, you must then sign up for machine specific training, after you have attended a Maker Monday.

-- Unfortunately, we can only accept ME and Martin Trust Center affiliates as members at this time.
+- Unfortunately, we can only accept ME students, postdocs, faculty, and staff, students taking a project-based ME class, students working directly for ME professor, and ProtoWorks affiliates as members at this time.
 However, the Edgerton Student Shop and the Hobby Shop are available for general campus use.
 Please see those websites for information on how to get access.

 - When there is a Monday holiday, we follow the “Tuesday is a Monday” schedule.
 Therefore, Maker Mondays will be held on Tuesday of that week.
 If Tuesday is also a holiday, we will not be holding Maker Monday.

 - We close for all student holidays, including spring break and winter break.
 See the MIT academic calendar for a list of student holidays.